yanranxiaoxi/cdn-ips/README.md

 # Get CDN IPs

-Obtaining the CDN provider's return IP address
+Obtaining the CDN provider's back-to-origin IP addresses in the specified format

 ## Usage